Gagniuc/PC-World/README.md

 ### Integrated HTML presentation and help system

 Some parts of the interface were implemented as local HTML documents displayed inside the application.
 The June 2005 Help page below is one example.
 It is visually integrated into the PC World skin but provides formatted text, links and scrolling through the embedded browser component.
+The Help section was not strictly necessary for operating the application, but including a dedicated help function had become part of the unwritten conventions of desktop software at the time.
+This convention was reinforced indirectly by the design patterns of Windows applications and Microsoft software, where a visible Help command or button was commonly expected even when the interface itself was relatively straightforward.

 <div align="center">